KSouthwood/InventoryAndPOS/README.md

 #### _Summary_

 Keep track of the received orders from multiple suppliers.
 Improve the GUI with a table that keeps all incoming orders.

+##### _Description_

+So far, we are leaving the incoming orders as they are, and the Merchant has lost track of the inventory.
+Now, we need to help the Merchant keep track of all their incoming orders in an extended table.
+Build a second GUI screen that contains a JTable with a detailed description of the orders.
+This view should also contain a filter button for each supplier.

 ### Stage 3: [Database](https://hyperskill.org/projects/211/stages/1059/implement)